skykosiner/todo-me-daddy/README.md

 ## What is todo-me-daddy?
-The whole idea of this plugin is that we as developers leave hundreds, and hundreds of TODO comments in our code, and there is no way to find them, other then grepping them.
+The whole idea of this plugin is that we as developers leave hundreds, and hundreds of TODO comments in our code, and there is no way to find them, other

+then grepping them.

 Well this plugin makes the finding of to-do's easy.

-What this plugin does is a few different options:
+What this plugin does is a few;, different options:
 1. Output every to-do found to telescope (this can also include to do's found in markdown, by default that option is off)
 2. Key bind to complete a to do in markdown
 3. I have more plans for the future but in order to check them out, check out the [TODO.md](https://github.com/yonikosiner/todo-me-daddy/blob/master/TODO.md)